 When you’re grieving, it’s important to not put too much pressure on yourself to feel better.

 To help you support yourself and others experiencing grief, Cruse Bereavement Care have put together a series of useful articles, including practical advice on what to do when someone dies.

-The current pandemic (COVID-19) and the public focus on death may bring up painful or traumatic memories.
-Social distancing measures also mean people may now be cut off from their usual support networks, intensifying their grief and loneliness.
+The Covid pandemic and the public focus on death may bring up painful or traumatic memories.
+Social distancing measures also mean people have been cut off from their usual support networks, intensifying their grief and loneliness.

 People are also being bereaved as a result of COVID-19.
-Because we are being asked to stay at home to help prevent the spread of the virus and because of hospital and care home visiting restrictions, some people do not have the chance to spend time with the person who is dying or say goodbye.
+Because we have been asked to stay at home to help prevent the spread of the virus and because of hospital and care home visiting restrictions, some people have not had the chance to spend time with the person who is dying or say goodbye.

 Support in Cambridgeshire and Peterborough

 Grief is a natural response to loss that many people will cope with through support from family and friends.
 However, if you want to talk to someone else about your grief, there are services, organisations and community groups that can help you.